dropcreations/Manzana-Apple-Music-Tagger/README.md

 ## __Features__

 - Can tag an album or a single track or a music-video
-- Tags and saves artworks
+- Embeds and saves artworks
 - Saves animated artworks if available
 - Saves time-synced lyrics if you have an Apple Music subscription
 - Also tags the lyrics to the media file if available